-Climate experts generally do not worry much about temperature fluctuations over one or two years, but scientists are concerned that the record 2010 temperatures for the world and the record 2012 temperatures for the contiguous United States are part of a long and troubling trend.
-The United Nations' World Meteorological Organisation reported in early 2014 that 13 of the 14 warmest years on record occurred this century.
-The warmest decade on record was from 2001 to 2010, and the last three decades have each been warmer than the previous one.
-Similarly, the National Oceanic and Atmospheric Administration (NOAA) reported in early 2014 that all of the top ten warmest years on record have occurred from 1998 to 2013.
-Other NOAA research has found that the rate of temperature increase has been significantly greater in the past few decades years than at any time since the government started collecting national temperature data in the late 1800s.
+Climate experts generally do not worry much about temperature fluctuations over one or two years, but scientists are concerned that the record temperatures for the world in 2016 and 2020 and the record temperatures for the contiguous United States in 2012 are part of a long and troubling trend.
+The United Nations' World Meteorological Organisation reported in early 2014 that 13 of the 14 warmest years on record occurred from 2001 to 2013.
+And it's only gotten warmer.
+As of early 2022, the warmest seven years have all been since 2015; the top three being 2016, 2019 and 2020.
+The warmest decade on record was from 2010 to 2019, and the last four decades have each been warmer than the previous one.
+Similarly, the NCEI reported in early 2022 that the "nine years spanning 2013 through 2021 rank among the 10-warmest years on record."
+Other NCEI research has found that the rate of temperature increase has been significantly greater in the past few decades than at any time since the government started collecting national temperature data in the late 1800s.